Creating, communicating, and delivering value to customers seems to be the overall goal of marketing.

 The advantage lies with the company to invest in the opportunity to expand its intranet and internet capacity.

-Wrapping up, marketing a company and its products involves all sorts of controllable and uncontrollable factors allowing for opportunities and challenges to gain profit and prestige in the industry.
+Wrapping up, marketing strategies for a company and its products involve all sorts of controllable and uncontrollable factors allowing for opportunities and challenges to gain profit and prestige in the industry.

 Researching the target market to provide insight on the best route to controlling those factors and making certain the information gets to the right people in a timely manner, but at the lowest cost possible proves also to be important.
 Benchmarking the other companies who have succeeded in the business would benefit firm’s allowing for alternatives to be considered that they may not have thought about.
 Consumers are forever changing their minds and trends are turning everyday, new businesses should be equipped to tackle the changes in the industry without hesitation or loss in order to maintain a running chance against other companies.